Louis J. Hauge Jr.: Biography

 Louis Hauge Jr. was born on December 12, 1924, in Ada, Minnesota.
-He was active in all athletics, but left high school after his first year and worked in a canning factory in Ada, where he became assistant foreman.
-He later was employed by a ship yard in Tacoma, Washington as a painter.
+He was active in all athletics but left high school after his first year and worked in a canning factory in Ada, where he became assistant foreman.
+Hauge was later employed at a shipyard in Tacoma, Washington as a painter.

-He was inducted into the Marine Corps Reserve on April 23, 1943, and completed light-machine gun school at Camp Elliott, California before serving with the 1st Marine Division at New Caledonia and New Guinea.
+Hauge was inducted into the Marine Corps Reserve on April 23, 1943, and completed light machine gun school at Camp Elliott, California before serving with the 1st Marine Division at New Caledonia and New Guinea.
 Later, he saw combat action on Peleliu as a message runner with Headquarters Company, 1st Battalion, 1st Marines.
-In this capacity, he distinguished himself for his bravery under fire and was given a meritorious promotion to corporal.
+In this capacity, Hauge distinguished himself for his bravery under fire and was given a meritorious promotion to corporal.

 Corporal Hauge was killed in action on May 14, 1945, while serving on Okinawa as a member of the 1st Marine Division.
-For his heroic actions on that day, he was awarded the Medal of Honor.
+For his heroic actions on that day, Hauge was awarded the Medal of Honor.
 At the time of his death, Cpl Hauge was squad leader of a machine gun squad in Southern Okinawa engaged in an assault against a heavily fortified Japanese hill.
 It was during the evening that the left flank of Company C, 1st Battalion, 1st Marines, was pinned down by a barrage of mortar and machine gun fire.
 The enemy was pouring enfilade fire into the ranks of the Marines.
 Quickly spotting the two guns responsible for the damage, Cpl Hauge boldly rushed across an open area, heaving hand grenades as he ran.
 Wounded before he reached the first gun, he nevertheless continued his one-man assault and completely destroyed the position.
 Without stopping, he pushed forward and attacked the second gun with grenades and demolished it before falling from the deadly fire of the Japanese snipers.
 Inspired by his actions, his company rose from their besieged position and pressed home the attack.

 The award was presented to his father on June 14, 1946, by Col Norman E. True, USMC, who represented the Commandant of the Marine Corps.

-Corporal Hauge's remains were eventually returned to the United States and interred in the National Memorial Cemetery of the Pacific in Honolulu, Hawaii.
+Corporal Hauge's remains were either unidentified or not recovered; he is listed on Tablets of the Missing on the National Memorial Cemetery of the Pacific in Honolulu, Hawaii.